The Bridge Extended Learning

-The Lighthouse Before + After-School Learning Program (ASLP) is dedicated to providing school-aged children with a safe, engaging, and educational environment after school.
+The Bridge After-School Learning Program (ASLP) is dedicated to providing school-aged children with a safe, engaging, and educational environment after school.
 Our program aims to foster personal growth, build academic skills, and promote positive social and emotional development through hands-on learning and community involvement.

 Give Your Child the Best Start.
 Enroll Today!